 Food and Drink Costs for a Thai Honeymoon: $700-1000

-Food in Thailand is very budget friendly and you can eat like a king for very little money.
-Spending $50-75 per day for a couple you should be able to have a nice dinner and several drinks, along with food the rest of the day.
+Food in Thailand is very budget-friendly, and you can eat like a king for very little money.
+Spending $50-75 per day for a couple, you should be able to have a nice dinner and several drinks, along with food for the rest of the day.

 Activities on a Thailand Honeymoon $750

-Most day trips should average to about $50 per person per day, if you plan half of your days as day trips, this would be seven days worth of activities leaving some days to relax and others for transportation days.
+Most day trips should average about $50 per person per day.
+If you plan half of your days as day trips, this would be seven days’ worth of activities, leaving some days to relax and others for transportation days.

 Average Budget for a Thailand Honeymoon: $3,800-$6,600

 This is a general estimate and could be much less expensive if you wanted it to be.
 However, to have the luxuries most expect from a honeymoon, these prices are realistic.
 Another factor that will make the trip more affordable is if you choose to visit fewer cities, it would reduce the travel costs.

 However, our recommended honeymoon Itinerary is what we would do if it were our honeymoon, and it’s what we have recommended to our close friends wanting to honeymoon in Thailand.